openmas-ai/openmas/docs/index.md

-# SimpleMas Documentation
+# OpenMAS Documentation

-Welcome to the SimpleMas documentation!
-SimpleMas is a Python SDK for building Multi-Agent Systems (MAS) with ease.
+Welcome to the OpenMAS documentation!
+OpenMAS is a Python SDK for building Multi-Agent Systems (MAS) with ease.

 ## Contents

-- [Getting Started](getting_started.md) - How to install and set up SimpleMas
+- [Getting Started](getting_started.md) - How to install and set up OpenMAS
-- [Architecture](architecture.md) - Overview of the SimpleMas architecture
+- [Architecture](architecture.md) - Overview of the OpenMAS architecture
 - [Configuration](configuration.md) - How to configure your agents and projects
 - [Communication](communication.md) - Communication protocols and patterns
 - [Patterns](patterns.md) - Common agent patterns and best practices